Pseudomanifold/ProsodyModules/README.md

 # Prosody modules

 This repository contains some modules for the [Prosody XMPP server](http://prosody.im).
-If not mentioned otherwise, please do *not* assume that a module ready for productive use.
+If not mentioned otherwise, please do *not* assume that a module is ready for productive use.

 ## Installing the modules